Skip to content

 I appended an extra char to the BASE64URL signature and the JWS validation still passes, this must be a bug!

-According to the JWS RFC 7515, the signature validation is performed at byte level, not by comparing the BASE64URL encodings.
+According to RFC 7515, the signature validation is performed at the byte level, not by comparing the BASE64URL encodings.

 Appending an extra character to a BASE64URL string will not necessarily modify the underlying bytes as returned by the BASE64 decoder.